Glennon Patrick Flavin: Auxiliary Bishop of St. Louis

-In addition to his episcopal duties, he became pastor of Our Lady of Lourdes Parish in University City, Missouri, in 1960.
+In addition to his episcopal duties, Flavin was named pastor of Our Lady of Lourdes Parish in University City, Missouri, in 1960.

 Bishop of Lincoln

-Flavin was named the seventh bishop of the Diocese of Lincoln by Pope Paul VI on May 29, 1967.
-He greatly increased the number of priestly vocations during his tenure.

-Flavin founded the School Sisters of Christ the King in 1976.
-In 1981, he prohibited women from serving as lectors during Mass; in response, Archbishop Rembert Weakland called his actions "a step backward and offensive."
+Flavin was selected as the seventh bishop of Lincoln by Pope Paul VI on May 29, 1967.
+As bishop, Flavin greatly increased the number of priestly vocations during his tenure.He founded the School Sisters of Christ the King in 1976.
+In 1981, he prohibited women from serving as lectors during mass; in response, Archbishop Rembert Weakland called his actions "a step backward and offensive."

 Retirement and legacy

 After twenty-four years as bishop, Flavin retired on March 24, 1992.
-Glennon Flavin died from cancer at his residence in Denton on August 27, 1995 at age 79.
-He is buried in the chapel of the Cathedral of the Risen Christ.
+Glennon Flavin died from cancer at his residence in Denton, Nebraska, on August 27, 1995, at age 79.
+He is buried in the chapel of the Cathedral of the Risen Christ in Lincoln.